 Hekate today, is seen by some modern writers, bloggers, etc. as a Goddess that was never seen in the past.
-Even if there are specific books about Her, books on mythology and history, archaeological facts like plaques, statues, pottery, even if we have researches printed in paper, there are still people who do not want to read the facts, as they believe that they have the ability to know better about the Goddess than all the previous people who actually studied and worshipped Her.
+Even if there are specific books about Her, books on mythology and history, archaeological facts like plaques, statues, pottery, even if we have research printed in the paper, there are still people who do not want to read the facts, as they believe that they have the ability to know better about the Goddess than all the previous people who actually studied and worshipped Her.
 And yes, a modern witch can understand the Goddess, but he/she need to know who is She.
 What She represents.
 What She likes or at least, used to like.
 How She may look like and why.
 Her symbols.
-If you read for example a book which writes that Hekate is connected with frogs, because the writer believes that Hekate was worshipped in Egypt as Heqet and then passed to Hellas during the Hellenistic Era, then you will associate Hekate with frogs, but when you will invoke that Goddess, who is going to come?
+If you read for example a book which writes that Hekate is connected with frogs because the writer believes that Hekate was worshipped in Egypt as Heqet and then passed to Hellas during the Hellenistic Era, then you will associate Hekate with frogs, but when you will invoke that Goddess, who is going to come?
 Hekate or Heqet?
 Because there are two separate Goddesses!
-And Hekate is a Goddess well rooted in Hellas, so it doesn’t seem possible to have come from any other civilization, not even chronologically.
+And Hekate is a Goddess well-rooted in Hellas, so it doesn’t seem possible to have come from any other civilization, not even chronologically.

 Let's see Hekate as a crone.
 Oh, it doesn't look like a crone at all!
-Maybe She is not Hekate right?
+Maybe She is not Hekate, right?
 But it is written on the marble!
 We see God Pan and the Goddess Hekate next to him in an initiation scene.
 Oh did I write initiation?
 Some people believe that Hekate had no connection with magick.
 Really?
 What is She doing at the center of an initiation scene?
 The votive relief we see comes from Boetia.
 It is made from limestone.
-It is dated at 350-325 b.C.
+It is dated 350-325 b.C.

 The real question is why this keeps happening?
 Well, modern people do not want to read, study and make their homework.
-Take from example people who want to learn tarot.
+Take for example people who want to learn tarot.
 They prefer not to follow the French school or the English school, but the New Age school, which is simpler and allows mainly the “intuition” to interpret the cards.
-Well, this might work sometimes, but you cannot use the intuition effectively if you have not trained your intuition.
+Well, this might work sometimes, but you cannot use intuition effectively if you have not trained your intuition.
 By using divinatory methods correctly, you train your intuition.
 If you choose to use a raw intuition you won’t have good results, because you don’t know how to do it.
-This is unacceptable for witches, as historically witches were wise people, the priests, the inventors.
-But with the New Age movement, the advertisement of Witchcraft with television and cinema, with the publication of more and more new age books or Wicca 101 books, in which everything is good and loving and fine, modern witches and pagans want to take things lightly and experiment with their own way.
-They will hate being in a coven, following a study program or even a tradition, because they are “free” spirits.
+This is unacceptable for witches, as historically witches were wise people, priests, inventors.
+But with the New Age movement, the advertisement of Witchcraft with television and cinema, with the publication of more and more new-age books or Wicca 101 books, in which everything is good and loving and fine, modern witches and pagans want to take things lightly and experiment with their own way.
+They will hate being in a coven, following a study program, or even a tradition, because they are “free” spirits.
 This is fine for the beginning, but if this person continues to have that mentality, not only he/she will be a bad witch and a hobbyist pagan, he/she may bring imbalance in his/her life.

-Personal feelings or unidentified personal gnosis is not a gnosis at all.
+Personal feelings or unidentified personal gnosis is not gnosis at all.
 It is a feeling, an idea coming from imagination.
 UPG could have value when someone is connected with the Goddess, not connected with a Goddess or a spirit or an unknown force.
 The libraries and the bookshops are full of translations of ancient texts.
-Everyone could spend time for research about the Goddess Hekate.
+Everyone could spend time for research the Goddess Hekate.
 This has more value than reading a blog from an unknown writer, who just transfers his/her ideas, not ideas from books or personal experience.
-There are also books which contain parts of ancient texts, written with an easy to follow, way.
-There are also books for ancient hellenic magick and history and religion, so that everyone can read from academics, scholars or reliable writers.
+There are also books which contain parts of ancient texts, written in an easy to follow, way.
+There are also books for ancient Hellenic magick and history and religion so that everyone can read from academics, scholars, or reliable writers.
 Again, this step should be taken in the beginning and this is a normal step.
 Why?
 Because it is your faith.
 Your devotion.
 You follow the Goddess, learn about Her.
 There is no priest, no theological school to teach you.
 You are not going to pass any exams.
 You learn about your Goddess, for yourself.
 Not for fashion, not for your friends, not for your parents, not because you owe it to anyone other than yourself.

 Let’s see a little more, how ridiculous is to write misinformation about an ancient Goddess.
 Imagine that you have a triple Goddess, like Hekate.
 But you write “she has three faces, as the three faces of the moon.
 One young for the maiden, one for the mother and one for the crone”.
 Now, another writer will change that to “one young for Persephone, one for Artemis and the crone for Hekate”.
 Yes, this happens.
 But, now, if you read those two writers, what will you believe?
 Assume that you follow Wicca and practice Wicca as a solitary, how the moon Goddess of Wicca looks like?
 Is She Hekate?
 Or three united but different Goddesses?
 Let’s take it a step further.
-Does, mr. Robert Graves, in his White Goddess book, refers only that triplicity for the triple Goddess?
+Does, Mr. Robert Graves, in his White Goddess book, refer only to that triplicity for the triple Goddess?
 No!
 He is referring to virgin, bride, mother triplicity.
 No crone for you, no dark moon association.
-Oh we just lost the moon Goddess.
+Oh, we just lost the moon Goddess.
 Also, the book is written as a poem, not as a mythological or historical book.
-And lastly, nobody said that books writen by professors or scholars or researchers have no mistakes or personal ideas.
+And lastly, nobody said that books written by professors or scholars or researchers have no mistakes or personal ideas.
 Thirdly, mr. Gerald Gardner, the father of Wicca is not mainly referring to a triple Goddess.
 And to end it, Hekate is not a crone Goddess.
 She never was.
 What is happening?
 Someone is messing and mixing facts with imagination, to alter main beliefs on religion and magickal systems, to make the new pagan, being totally confused.
 And let’s assume that all these things are right.
-When this new pagan is going to a museum, he/she is never going to see a triple Hekate having the face of the crone, or the face of Persephone or Artemis.
-Now, the question is, as those people write about a Goddess they created from their own minds, fits their needs, suits them, why they name this Goddess, Hekate?
-Why they choose a name of a real Goddess, a historical one?
+When this new pagan is going to a museum, he/she is never going to see a triple Hekate having the face of the crone or the face of Persephone or Artemis.
+Now, the question is, as those people write about a Goddess they created from their own minds, fits their needs, suits them, why do they name this Goddess, Hekate?
+Why did they choose a name of a real Goddess, a historical one?
 Because the name is in fashion?
 It sells well?
-It draws attention?
+Does it draw attention?
 Or it is something innocent?
 I don’t care.
 But imagine Hekate, being summoned by someone who in his/her invocation is a crone Goddess, queen of hell, and drinking blood like a vampire.
 Or being summoned by someone as the crone aspect of the moon, only at night, as a wise gypsy old lady.
 Priestess of Wicca, Ellen Cannon Reed was better in setting those things.
 She writes “How would you feel if some stranger knocked on the door asking you for money or something?”
 (The Heart of Wicca, Samuel Weiser 2000)

-Closing this article, I want to add a last thing.
+Closing this article, I want to add the last thing.
 Anyone can believe whatever he/she wants.
 He/she might prefer imagination over knowledge, feelings over logic.
-Religion and believing in something is a personal thing.
-But, when you say that you are a devotee of Hekate, please check your sources before citing something about Her that it was invented the last 5 to 100 years.
+Religion and believing in something is a personal things.
+But, when you say that you are a devotee of Hekate, please check your sources before citing something about Her that was invented in the last 5 to 100 years.
 It is ok if you write that this idea is something new, and I believe this idea.
 It is not ok to write that this idea appeared now, but it is really ancient or even worse to add an ancient writer as the founder of this idea.
 Lastly, it is not ok to write that Hekate told you that new idea, which can be traced in antiquity.
-Ancient Hellenes had philosophy and a part of philosophy was science.
+Ancient Hellenes had philosophy and a part of philosophy as science.
 Today, we only have science, but we can study philosophy.
 The methods are the same.
 Socrates used to teach that if you do not examine your life, it is not worth living.

 Images: the first two images you see come from a famous hellenic t.v.series Constantinos and Helen.
 The emblematic actor is Haris Romas who quit law school to become an actor.
 He was and is one of the best actors and scriptwriters in Hellas.
-A very talented man who manages to unite past, tradition and modern times with humor and cleverness.
+A very talented man who manages to unite past, tradition and modern times with humor and cleverness.'